Lesson video

 You may have produced something that looks a little bit like this.

-And Jacob shares, "I really like the effect of the patterns, colour and the relief created in my animal art.
+And Jacob shares, "I really like the effect of the patterns, color, and the relief created in my animal art.

 It makes me look at it in a different way."
-He includes, "I've conveyed characteristics of strength using symbolic colours and patterns.
+He includes, "I've conveyed characteristics of strength, using symbolic colors and patterns.

-Artists can use colours and patterns to symbolise moods or ideas.
+Artists can use colors and patterns to symbolize moods or ideas.

 This symbolism varies across cultures.

-A relief in art is a sculptural technique where the designs are raised above a flat background and has a rich.
+A relief in art is a sculptural technique where the designs are raised above a flat background and has a rich history.

 Well done for all of your work today.